Johnsoneer/RideAustin_Capstone/README.md

 # App

 So how might I present this information to Drivers?
 If you've ever looked at a weather radar, you know that in one setting it shows you the past hour's worth of the storm as it marches across your screen.
-Then, if you hit 'future', it will then show you where the model expects the storm to go.
+If you hit 'future', it will then show you where the model expects the storm to go.

 I've organized a dashboard using Tableau to do the same.
 Here I have two gifs demonstrating looking at the past hour's worth of data and then presenting my expectations of where the demand is likely to be next.